U.K. Prime Minister Liz Truss announces resignation amid party rebellion sparked by economic plan

 One Conservative MP was quoted anonymously by multiple British news outlets as deriding the debacle as "the most bullying, screaming and shouting" they had ever seen, while another was heard saying, "I am f****** furious and I don't give a f*** any more."

-Charles Walker, a senior Conservative member of parliament, expressed his outrage to a BBC News crew that was covering the events live as they unfolded inside the House of Commons.
+Senior Conservative MP Charles Walker expressed his outrage to a BBC News crew that was covering the events live as they unfolded inside the House of Commons on Wednesday night.

 "I'm livid, and you know, I really shouldn't say this, but I hope all those people that put Liz Truss in Number 10 — I hope it was worth it.
 I hope it was worth it for the ministerial red box, I hope it was worth it to sit round the cabinet table.
 Because the damage they have done to our party is extraordinary… I've had enough.
 I've had enough of talentless people putting their tick in the right box — not because it's in the national interest, but because it's in their own personal interest to achieve ministerial position."

-Earlier on Wednesday, in a major blow to Truss even before the chaotic scenes unfolded in parliament - her Home Secretary Suella Braverman, the cabinet minister in charge of immigration and law enforcement, resigned.
+Earlier on Wednesday, in a major blow to Truss even before the chaotic scenes unfolded in parliament, her Home Secretary Suella Braverman, the cabinet minister in charge of immigration and law enforcement, resigned.
 She stepped down after it emerged that she had sent an official document via her personal email account, in breach of government rules.
-She apologized for the infraction in her resignation letter, but also hit out at Truss.
+She apologized for the infraction in her resignation letter, but also lashed out at Truss.

 "The business of government relies upon people accepting responsibility for their mistakes.
 Pretending we haven't made mistakes, carrying on as if everyone can't see that we have made them, and hoping that things will magically come right is not serious politics.
 I have made a mistake; I accept responsibility: I resign," Braverman said.
 "It is obvious to everyone that we are going through a tumultuous time.
 I have concerns about the direction of this government.
 Not only have we broken key pledges that were promised to our voters, but I have had serious concerns about this Government's commitment to honoring manifesto commitments."

 Labour party members have been demanding a new general election for weeks, eager to capitalize on the chaos gripping their opponents and take over the British government for the first time in more than a decade.
-In the U.K., general elections are required to take place every five years, and are called by the government.
-The deadline for the next general election to take place is January 2025, and with Conservatives polling at historic lows against the opposition Labour party, it would be unlikely for them to call one soon.
+In the U.K., general elections must be held every five years, at least.
+They are scheduled by the serving government.
+The deadline for the next general election to take place is January 2025, and with Conservatives polling at historic lows against the opposition Labour party, they would be extremely reluctant to call one soon.

+"The Tory party is doing huge damage to our economy and to the reputation of our country, and the public are paying with higher prices, with higher mortgages," Kier Starmer, head of the opposition Labour party, said after Truss' resignation.
+"The public are entitled to have their say, and that's why there should be a general election."

 for more features.